Ralston Steel Car Company: Expansion

-Depression, War Surge, and Decline
+Depression, World War II Surge, and Decline

 During the Great Depression, orders fell off precipitously.
-However, the build-up to World War II in the late 1930s revived the concern, and workers were called back to work.
-Employment reached 700 by the summer of 1940, and was producing 25 to 30 cars per day, and as many as 40 per day was possible.
+However, the build-up to World War II in the late 1930s revived production.
+Employment reached 700 by the summer of 1940, with an average 25 to 30 cars produced per day, and peak output of 40 possible.

-After the war, however, demand for new freight cars plunged, since so many had been built during the war.
+After the war, the surplus of cars manufactured during it undermined new production.
 Ralston was unable to ride out the slowdown, and shut its doors in 1953.